 Although it can be difficult to achieve at times, the ideal rate of response is within 10 minutes.
 Dealers who respond within this timeframe have been shown to be three times more likely to sell a vehicle because [they] are engaging customers at their highest point of interest.

+Vallancourt: The idea of emotional intelligence has come back around again with a vengeance.
 Google “selling with emotional intelligence” and you get articles from 2003 to present day.
 Regardless if you are selling to males or females, it is a key component of selling — especially with larger purchases such as buying a vehicle.